Policy paper

 Communities for Afghans matching process

-The Home Office will match eligible Afghan Citizens Resettlement Scheme (ACRS) Pathways 2 and 3 households to suitable allocations of accommodation, in line with Home Office ACRS policy guidance and the process described below.
+The Home Office will allocate suitable accommodation to households eligible for the Afghan Citizens Resettlement Scheme (ACRS) Pathways 2 and 3 and the Afghan Relocations and Assistance Policy (ARAP) in line with Home Office ACRS policy guidance and the process described below.

 Citizens UK are required to submit offers of settled accommodation on behalf of sponsor groups by emailing a completed property form to communitiesforafghans@homeoffice.gov.uk.

-The Home Office operates a one accommodation allocation matching process.
+The Home Office operates a one allocation matching process.
 Under this process, households may receive a maximum of one allocation of settled accommodation.
-An allocation of settled accommodation may be made either while the household are still abroad or while accommodated in government funded transitional accommodation.
-Households may receive an allocation of accommodation through one of two accommodation pathways by the Home Office accommodation matching team;
+An allocation of settled accommodation may be made either while the household are still abroad or while accommodated in government-funded transitional accommodation.
+Households may receive an allocation of accommodation through one of the following accommodation pathways by the Home Office accommodation matching team:

 • a Local Authority settled accommodation match